dankovacek/camel_farrier/README.md

 ```
 ## Deployment to GitHub Pages

-To deploy this repository to GitHub Pages, follow the steps detailed in `setup_scripts/rebuild_site.py`.
+To deploy this repository to GitHub Pages:
+>`jupyter-book build book_docs`
+>`ghp-import -n -p -f book_docs/_build/html`

 This script will automatically rebuild the documentation and deploy it to the `gh-pages` branch.